Q & A

 Q. Why do you choose to focus on the female form?

-Q. The women in your pieces have a sense of anonymity, are their identities intentionally hidden?
+Q. The women in your pieces have a sense of anonymity with bare faces.
+Are their identities intentionally hidden?

 A. I’m not intentionally hiding their identities.
-I am more creating a ‘universal’ woman.
-I hope for the viewer to identify in some way with the figure, or to be curious about her.
+I am more interested in creating a “universal” woman.
+My hope is for the viewer to identify in some way with the figure and the materials - and be curious about her.
 What’s she thinking about?
-Is she comfortable in her body?
+Is she comfortable in her skin?

 Q. Where do you find the silhouettes?